-Rain radiation falls relatively quickly over time.
-Most areas become quite safe to travel and decontaminate after three to five weeks.
-Remove contaminated clothing and clean or wash unprotected skin if you were outside after the rain hit.
-Hand sanitizer doesn't protect against falls.
+Rain radiation dissipates relatively quickly over time.
+Most areas become safe to travel and decontaminate after three to five weeks.
+If you were outside when the rain hit, it is important to remove any contaminated clothing and clean or wash any exposed skin.
+Hand sanitizer does not provide protection against fallout.

 Avoid touching your eyes, nose, and mouth if possible.
 Do not use disinfectant wipes on your skin.
 To wash away any fallout from uncovered skin or hair, take a shower or wash with soap and water.
 If you cannot shower or wash, use a clean, damp cloth to clean the affected areas.The Centers for Disease Control and Prevention (CDC) website provides information on the radioactive consequences of nuclear weapons tests conducted in the atmosphere around the world (global weapons tests) during the 1940s and 1950s.

 A nuclear electromagnetic pulse (PEM) is the time-varying electromagnetic radiation that results from a nuclear explosion.
 The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is a legally binding global ban on the testing of nuclear explosives.
 When a nuclear detonation occurs, people, plants, and animals can be exposed to fallout in a variety of ways.Even though there is still very little fallout in the environment, it is important to remember that it can be very dangerous.
 Based on estimates, the consequences of the more than 500 megatons of nuclear tests until 1970 will produce between 2 and 25 cases of genetic diseases per million live births in the next generation.